microsoft/TypeScript/CONTRIBUTING.md

 # Instructions for Contributing Code

+## Some things in general

+As Typescript is a big codebase, so some might run into issues while cloning this repo.
+Hence, it is advisable to use `git clone --depth=1 <remote-url>` to clone it faster.

+Run `jake build` after every change.
+If you want to test it locally in some another project then use `node <path-to-local-typescript-folder>/built/local/tsc.js` in place of `tsc` in your project.
+For example, to run `tsc --watch`, use `node <path-to-local-typescript-folder>/TypeScript/built/local/tsc.js --watch`.

 ## Contributing bug fixes

 TypeScript is currently accepting contributions in the form of bug fixes.
 A bug must have an issue tracking it in the issue tracker that has been approved ("Milestone == Community") by the TypeScript team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.